jacobszmon/Git-Info-Pages/README.md

 - Other Interesting/Useful Git Topics

 ## Doing
-- Git Fundamentals.
-(Started 8:30)
-    - Using a Git Ignore File (started Sept 30 at 9:38)
+- Tags

 ## Done
 - Home Page
     - The role of version control in software development.
     - What is Git (including pros and cons).
+- Git Fundamentals.
+(Started Sept 30 at 8:30 finished at Sept 30 9:41)
+    - Using a Git Ignore File (started Sept 30 at 9:38)
     - Configuring Git (started Sept 30 at 8:45 finished Sept 30 at 9:20)
     - Initializing a Repo(Started Sept 30 at 9:24 finished Sept 30 at 9:30)
     - Staging and Commit Files (started at 9:35 finished at 9:40)
     - Status, Log, and Diff (started at 9:35 finished at 9:40)